 Suffice to say, this film doesn’t have what I’d call a happy ending, but it still remains a gripping film.
-Curtis-Hall (who also has a supporting role as a gangster) manages to capture the sheer hopelessness that addicts must feel as they try to get clean, while facing a scornful public.
+Curtis-Hall (who also has a supporting role as a gangster) manages to capture the sheer hopelessness that addicts must feel as they try to get clean while facing a scornful public.
 And both Tupac and Roth are extremely convincing in their roles.
-Throughout the film, as their lives continue on a downward spiral, despite their best intentions, we’re nevertheless about to see that, for all their faults, Spoon and Stretch are just a couple of guys who made some mistakes.
+Throughout the film, as their lives continue on a downward spiral, despite their best intentions, we’re nevertheless able to see that, for all their faults, Spoon and Stretch are just a couple of guys who made some mistakes.
 They’re junkies, but they’re not all bad, and you find yourself rooting for them to make it.
 Tupac, in particular, stands out in this film, giving what is probably his best performance.
-By the time that this film had come out, he had spent the past few years of his life, so publicly embracing the “thug” persona, that seeing him in this film, where he shows a range of emotions and vulnerability and even humor, I feel like this could have been his breakout role in a way that POETIC JUSTICE was supposed to be, but wasn’t.
+By the time that this film had come out, he had spent the past few years of his life so publicly embracing the “thug” persona, that seeing him in this film, where he shows a range of emotions and vulnerability and even humor, I feel like this could have been his breakout role in a way that POETIC JUSTICE was supposed to be, but wasn’t.

 I give this film a grade of:

 Gridlock’d can be purchased on DVD via Amazon.com